North Macedonia

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) for North Macedonia reached 31.2% in 2024, corresponding to a total fertility rate of 1.42.
-This figure shows a slight increase from 2023, rising by 1.9 percentage points.
-Childlessness has seen an upward trend over the last five years, with the average from 2020 to 2024 standing at 32.3%.
-When looking back to the 1990s, the current level is significantly higher by approximately 17.8 percentage points compared to the 13.4% average during that decade.
-On the worldwide scale, North Macedonia holds the 25th position among 38 countries, while within Europe it ranks 19th among 31 nations.
+The Birthgap Generational Indicator (TFG) for North Macedonia stands at 31.2% in 2024, corresponding to a total fertility rate (TFR) of 1.42.
+This reflects a slight increase of 1.9 percentage points compared to 2023.
+Childlessness has shown an upward trend over the past five years, with the 2020–2024 average reaching 32.3%.
+When contrasted with the 1990s average of 13.4%, the current level is approximately 17.8 percentage points higher.
+On the global stage, North Macedonia holds the 25th position out of 38 countries, while it ranks 19th out of 31 within Europe.

 | Year | TFG | Year | TFG |